sjoerdvandommelen/id5415/collections/_id5415/3-2-assignment.md

-### Task 2.2.2 Send updated sensor data to bucket
+### Task 2.2.2 Send updated sensor data to Bucket

-We now need to send this data to bucket.
-All this data is one dimensional, which means each time you have an update you only have to send 1 data point to bucket.  for any one dimensional property, remember that you can update its value with this following instruction structure : `my_property.update_values((my_new_value),)	 `
+We now need to send this data to Bucket.
+All this data is one dimensional, which means each time you have an update you only have to send 1 data point to Bucket.  for any one dimensional property, remember that you can update its value with this following instruction structure : `my_property.update_values((my_new_value),)	 `

 Now, where would be a good place to add this instruction?
 The update functions we made previously, of course!
-Instead of printing the new value to the console, we can just send it to bucket (of course you can also do both).
+Instead of printing the new value to the console, we can just send it to Bucket (of course you can also do both).

 For example in the LDR update function we can have: